 - Holiday-specific images or animations claiming to be shocking or “breaking news”

 - Order or shipping confirmation links and documents for unexpected packages

-Adoption of this highly personalized form of socially engineered phishing attack is growing.
+Adoption of these highly personalized forms of socially engineered phishing scams is growing.
 In fact, a November 2019 report from Europol found that 65% of cyberattack groups use spear phishing as their primary infection vector.
 The main motivation behind it is usually gaining access to business secrets, confidential information, or financial credentials.

 Spear phishing attempts will often involve attackers creating email accounts that are near-identical to that of someone on a corporate network (like a high level executive), and posing as them.
 That way, they can glean private information, request fund transfers, and deliver malware to unwitting employees.

 At holiday time, be extra aware of communications from company leadership regarding things like holiday policies, bonuses or anything out of the ordinary.
 Verify the sender’s email; ask your manager; for anything suspicious talk to HR or IT security.

 Fake accounts and friend requests via social media are a common way scammers begin their phishing scams.

 By successfully “friending” you, they have access to your profile and can use personal details to create more convincing messages in the future.
 Especially at the holidays, we may be excited to hear from those we think are old friends or classmates wanting to reconnect.

 Don’t “friend” people you don’t know in some capacity in the real world.